We love to use coconut coir as the main ingredient of our microgreen growing media.

 As you saw in the video, coconut coir has the uncanny ability to look perfectly moist, but in reality, it's saturated.

-This is too wet to plant microgreen seeds on, especially those susceptible to damping off disease, such as beets and Swiss chard, or those that take more than a couple days to germinate.
+This is too wet to plant microgreen seeds on, especially those susceptible to damping off disease, such as beets and Swiss chard, or those that take more than a couple of days to germinate.

 Coco Coir Bricks By The Numbers